NavJag/Traffic-Sign-Classifier/README.md

 This project has three main files:

-the Ipython notebook with the code the code exported as an html file a writeup report
+The Ipython notebook with the code
+The code exported as an html file
+A writeup report

-The Project
+The Project:
 The goals / steps of this project are the following:

 Load the data set